 Intern responsibilities include but are not limited: to answering telephone calls, greeting constituents and visitors, giving tours of the Capitol, monitoring media hits, writing constituent letters, assisting with the planning, preparation and execution of Member events and appearances, assisting staff with special projects, research and assignments, and other duties as necessary.
 Interns will earn a monthly stipend and gain valuable firsthand experience in a Congressional setting.
 Hours are flexible, and can be shaped around class and work commitments.
 For questions or to email a completed application, please contact:

 In the District offices, interns may be asked to complete a variety of tasks, including day-to-day office work such as answering phones, writing letters, and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent casework or work on District-based projects of importance.
-Applications for all offices are accepted on a rolling basis.
+Applications for all offices are accepted on a rolling basis, and there are no stipends associated with internships in the district.

 Note: Internships are available to students who are currently pursuing an undergraduate/graduate education.
 High school students are not eligible.
 For questions or to email a completed application, please contact: